Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 Tables that implemented the vardecimal storage format in SQL Server 2005 (9.x), retain that setting when upgraded.
 You can apply row compression to a table that has the vardecimal storage format.
 However, because row compression is a superset of the vardecimal storage format, there is no reason to retain the vardecimal storage format.
 Decimal values gain no additional compression when you combine the vardecimal storage format with row compression.
 You can apply page compression to a table that has the vardecimal storage format; however, the vardecimal storage format columns probably will not achieve additional compression.

-SQL Server 2017 supports the vardecimal storage format; however, because row-level compression achieves the same goals, the vardecimal storage format is deprecated.
-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+All supported versions of SQL Server support the vardecimal storage format; however, because data compression achieves the same goals, the vardecimal storage format is deprecated.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 Columnstore tables and indexes are always stored with columnstore compression.
 You can further reduce the size of columnstore data by configuring an additional compression called archival compression.
 To perform archival compression, SQL Server runs the Microsoft XPRESS compression algorithm on the data.
 Add or remove archival compression by using the following data compression types: